abderrahmanekismoune-lang/justBabia/README.md

 <h3 align="center">
 Computer science student from Algeria 🇩🇿 <br>
-Passionate about cybersecurity, programming, and building things that actually work.
+Passionate about Computers, programming, and building things that actually work.
 </h3>

 ---